Thomas Lukaszuk: Personal life

 Lukaszuk enjoys travelling, reading and participating in activities with his family.
 He coached soccer through the Edmonton Northwood Community League, has been a Scout leader and is a strong supporter of the Hope Foundation, Camp fYrefly, and ABC Headstart.
 He is a past president of the Youth Friendship Society.
-He has been decorated with the Queen's Golden Jubilee Medal for his community service and the Alberta Centennial Medal for his contributions to the province.

-Lukaszuk is an active member of the Castle Downs Recreation Society, which builds playgrounds in developing countries.
-He has been involved in projects in the Philippines and Vietnam, and is currently supporting one in Nicaragua.
+In 2015, Lukaszuk earned his ICD.D (Institute of Corporate Directors) designation from the Rotman School of Management (University of Toronto).

-Lukaszuk has two daughters, one with his current wife, news anchor Stacey Brotzel CTV Edmonton and one with his previous wife.
+Lukaszuk has two daughters, one with his current wife, CTV Edmonton news anchor Stacey Brotzel and one with his previous wife.